 As everything in Egypt seems to close at 16:00, we had to rush through Amarna.
 And as mentioned above, the tombs of Akhenaten and Ay were around thirty minutes apart.

 Despite many other tombs being open for visitors in Amarna, I didn’t end up getting to see them.

 All in all, I departed around 7am that morning and got back to Cairo at 11pm!

 If I had to do things over again, I would’ve stayed for a few days in the nearest big city of Minya.
 And from there I would’ve hired a driver to take me around to the various sites nearby.
 In addition to Amarna and Beni Hassan, the area is also home to archaeological sites like Tuna el-Gebel.

-Frustratingly, most of the updated information about Amarna is written by and for archaeologists, with little consideration for curious tourists.
-I didn’t realize how much there was to see and how spread out everything really was.
+Frustratingly, most of the updated information on Amarna is written by and for archaeologists and academics.
+There’s little relevant info for tourists on how to plan a visit, especially taking the complicated logistics into consideration.
+It wasn’t until I got there that I realized how much there was to see and how spread out everything really was.

 And as more and more in Amarna is opening up all the time, much of the info online or in books is already outdated.

 But upon a future return trip to Egypt someday, I definitely plan to do an extensive tour of Amarna, after which I hope to create a comprehensive guide.